ibi/wf-extension-tutorial/README.md

 ### 3.1: Tooltips ###
 A common feature to add to a visualization are tooltips.

-There are two ways to add tooltips; using CSS classes and creating custom ones using the WebFOCUS® Extension APIs helper tools.
+There are two ways to add tooltips; using CSS classes and creating custom ones using the WebFOCUS<sup>®</sup> Extension APIs helper tools.

 If you have full control over the rendering of elements for the **JS Viz**, then using CSS classes is the preferred way as it minimizes the amount of coding you have to do.